 Chapter 7 is always preferable because it can eliminate most, if not all, of your debts.

-Chapter 13 is known as a “wage earner’s bankruptcy,” because it is based on the debtor having a steady income and being able to pay debts to creditors that can not be eliminated in Chapter 7 and gives you the opportunity to repay missed mortgage payments.
+Chapter 13 bankruptcy is known as a “wage earner’s bankruptcy,” because it is based on the debtor having a steady income and being able to pay debts to creditors that can not be eliminated in Chapter 7 and gives you the opportunity to repay missed mortgage payments.

 Will Filing for Bankruptcy Hurt My Credit?